International reactions to the persecution of Uyghurs in China: Egypt

 Egypt signed both statements at the UN (in July and October 2019) that supported China's Xinjiang policies.
 Egypt has been accused of deporting Uyghurs to China.

 Qatar

 Qatar supported China's policies in Xinjiang until 21 August 2019; Qatar was the first Middle Eastern country to withdraw its defense of the Xinjiang camps.

 Iran

 In a December 2016 report, the research unit of the Iranian state-owned television's external services said that China is not opposed to Muslims, but instead to pro-Saudi radical ideology.
 In August 2020, Ali Motahari, a former member of the Iranian Parliament, tweeted that the Iranian government has kept silent about the situation of Muslims in China because the government of Iran needs China's economic support.
 He said that this silence has been humiliating for the Islamic Republic.
 Critics of Motahari responded that China was opposed to Wahabism, and had no problem with Islam or Chinese Muslims.

 Iran signed an October 2019 letter that publicly expressed support for China's treatment of Uyghurs.

+In December 2025, in response to what Iran perceived as China's support for the UAE's claims over disputed Persian Gulf islands, conservative lawmaker Ahmad Naderi sharply criticized Beijing, pointing out that Iran had thus far "acted rationally" in addressing concerns over China's treatment of Muslims in Xinjiang, but cautioned that Tehran might reassess its approach if its territorial "red lines were crossed."